-If you're shipping an item internationally that is valued over $2,500, the U.S. Census Bureau and U.S. Customs and Border Protection require you to electronically file for a Proof of Filing Citation (PFC).
+If you're shipping an item internationally that is valued at over $2,500, the U.S. Census Bureau and U.S. Customs and Border Protection require you to electronically file for a Proof of Filing Citation (PFC).

 For many years, exporters used the U.S. Census Bureau Automated Export System (AES).
 Starting in 2014 and continuing through early 2016, the Census Bureau and U.S. Customs and Border Protection have moved all the functionality of AES to the Automated Commercial Environment (ACE) system.

 If you were using the Census Bureau's AESDirect site for Proof of Filing Citation (PFC), you will now need to use ACE instead.
 Within ACE, the features you used in the old AES are sometimes referred to as "Refactored AES," to help distinguish the new AESDirect within ACE from the old AESDirect system.
 Learn more in the Transition to ACE guide, in the FAQ on the ACE transition, and in the ACE AESDirect User Guide.

 Follow the instructions for creating an Export Filing.